pierrecagne/cs-2440-fall-2025-git-github/presentation.md

 # CS 2490 -- Session 34 -- Git and GitHub: A Beginner's Guide

+## Intorduction

+Here goes an introduciotn about git and github.

 ## Why Are We Here?

 Your homework requires you to: